Beth Mead: 2015–16: The youngest WSL Golden Boot winner

+During this period, Mead was mentored by Jermain Defoe.
+Defoe had watched Mead's goals and asked ‘‘What were you thinking when you did that?’’
+Mead states that they have stayed in touch.
+In 2022, Defoe wrote an afterword to Mead's autobiography.

-Besides the WSL Golden Boot, Mead was named WSL Player's Player of the Year, PFA Young Player of the Year, England Young Player of the Year, inaugural North East Football Writers' Association (FWA) Ladies Player of the Year, Sunderland Player of the Year, Sunderland Supporters' Player of the Year, SportsByte Sports Person of the Year, and Top Female Achiever at Scarborough and District Sports Awards; was nominated for PFA Players' Player of the Year; and was selected in the PFA Team of the Year.
+Alongside the WSL Golden Boot, Mead was named WSL Player's Player of the Year, PFA Young Player of the Year, England Young Player of the Year, North East Football Writers' Association (FWA) Ladies Player of the Year, Sunderland Player of the Year, Sunderland Supporters' Player of the Year, SportsByte Sports Person of the Year, and Top Female Achiever at Scarborough and District Sports Awards.
+She was nominated for PFA Players' Player of the Year and was selected for the PFA Team of the Year.

-Mead is regarded as one of the best players ever played for Sunderland.
-Roker Report said: "The impact of Whitby lass Beth Mead on Sunderland Ladies in the mid-2010s was breathtaking.
-In five seasons from when, at the age of 16 in 2011, she broke into the side, she took first the Premier League North, then WSL 2 and finally the WSL 1 by storm, scoring 77 goals in 78 games as we rocketed up the pyramid, almost reaching the summit.
-Long standing fans of the Lasses had never quite seen anything like it, she was almost unplayable at times and her performances pushed Sunderland to the heights of a fourth place WSL 1 finish in 2015/16."
-Mead was named Sunderland Forward of the Decade and was selected in Sunderland Team of the Decade in 2019.
+Mead is regarded as one of Sunderland's best-ever players.
+Roker Report said: ‘‘Long standing fans of the Lasses had never quite seen anything like it, she was almost unplayable at times.’’
+In 2019l Mead was named Sunderland Forward of the Decade and was selected in Sunderland Team of the Decade.

-Arsenal, 2017–present
+Arsenal, 2017–2026

-2017–18: Second England Young Player of the Year Award
+2017–18

-On 24 January 2017, it was announced that Arsenal had signed Mead on an undisclosed-length full-time deal.
-She had resisted several offers from Arsenal since 2015 to finish her university degree in Sports Development.
-At Arsenal, summer 2017 signing Vivianne Miedema soon occupied the centre-forward berth, so Mead had to play as a winger instead: "I'd played No. 9 all my career until I came to Arsenal.
-I was a bit annoyed that I wasn't playing No. 9, because I thought that was my best position.
-But now I really enjoy playing on the wing.
-I can get involved, run at people, bring other people into play."
+On 24 January 2017, it was announced that Arsenal had signed Mead to a contract with an undisclosed length.
+She had resisted several offers from Arsenal since 2015 to finish her university degree.
+At Arsenal, Vivianne Miedema soon occupied the centre-forward role, so Mead began to play as a winger instead.

-Arsenal won the 2017–18 FA Women's League Cup with Mead scoring in the knockout rounds against her former club Sunderland in the quarter-final and against Reading in the semi-final.
+Arsenal won the 2017–18 FA Women's League Cup with Mead scoring in the knockout rounds against her former club Sunderland.
 Mead finished the 2017–18 season as Arsenal's top goalscorer in the league with eight goals.
-In 2018, Mead was named England Young Player of the Year for the second time, Football Supporters' Association (FSA) Player of the Year, and selected in the PFA Team of the Year.
+Mead was named England Young Player of the Year for the second time, Football Supporters' Association (FSA) Player of the Year, and selected in the PFA Team of the Year.